-This document is publically available on the Company’s website and was originally published on 2nd January 2018.
+This document is publicly available on the Company’s website and was originally published on 15th February 2019.

 This document provides commentary in respect of: